xeeenia/metasense-challenge/README.md

 I used Claude (Anthropic) throughout this exercise, so I want to be explicit about how it was used:

-- **Scoping and background research.** Locating candidate public datasets, and reading around cuffless-BP and PPG signal-quality literature to work out which approaches were worth attempting in the available time.
+* **Scoping and background research.** Claude assisted with locating candidate public datasets and surveying cuffless-BP and PPG signal-quality literature to help identify approaches worth attempting within the available time.
-- **Code.** Substantial parts of the implementation were drafted with assistance and then reviewed, corrected and in several places rewritten by me.
-The `quantize.py` integer inference path and the `validate.py` experiment design went through the most revision.
+* **Implementation and debugging.** Substantial parts of the code were drafted with assistance, then reviewed, tested, corrected, and in several places rewritten by me.
+The `quantize.py` integer-inference path and the `validate.py` experiment design went through the most iteration.
-- **Prose.** The READMEs were drafted with assistance and edited by me.
+* **Prose.** The READMEs were drafted with assistance and then edited and reviewed by me.

-What was *not* delegated: the method design for Q3, the decision to build the validation around threshold transfer rather than AUC, the choice of datasets and the reasoning about why TROIKA's exercise condition is the right stress test, the decision to write the network in NumPy, and every judgement about which results to report and how to characterise them.
+I made the final decisions on problem selection, methodology, dataset choice, validation strategy, model and implementation trade-offs, and how the results and limitations should be interpreted and reported.
+In particular, I chose Q3 and Q4 because they best match my machine-learning and data-science background, kept the validation subject-disjoint, and retained negative and failure-case results rather than presenting only favourable outcomes.

-Three of the bugs found during development are documented in the write-ups rather than quietly fixed, because how they were found is more informative than the final
-code: the autocorrelation `argmax` failure (period estimation returning 40 bpm for a 120 bpm signal), the heart-rate estimator that spanned gaps left by rejected beats (which made the quality gate appear actively harmful), and the initial global template that averaged waveforms across a 90 bpm range.
-All three produced plausible-looking numbers before they were caught, which is the argument for the falsification-oriented validation in Q3.
+Several bugs found during development are documented in the write-ups rather than quietly removed, because the debugging process informed the final methodology.
+These include the autocorrelation `argmax` period-estimation failure, the heart-rate estimator spanning gaps left by rejected beats, and the initial global template averaging waveforms across a wide heart-rate range.
+Each produced plausible-looking results before being identified through inspection of intermediate outputs.

-I can walk through any line of this repository and say why it is there.
+I have reviewed the repository and the reasoning behind the major design choices, and I am prepared to walk through the method, validation design, results, and code during the interview.